AlistairB/alistairb.github.io/_posts/2020-10-20-my-experience-creating-a-one-person-startup.md

 ## Conclusion

 Working alone has been very challenging.
 I would only recommend it to people who are highly self motivated.
-Some days I just have to take a break as I can't maintain it.
+Some days I just have to take the day off as I can't maintain it.

 Still, overall I consider this time to be worth it for the learnings alone.
 It has given me a really good breadth of technical and business knowledge as I have been forced to do all aspects.